iitmaniac/The_Joy_Of_Computing_Using_Python/README.md

 **Magic_Square.py** : It will calculate the Magic Square for a valid given number greater than 2 and displays it on the Terminal with its magic number(i.e. Sum of it's diagonal / row / column which will be the only same number) .

 **Dobble_Game.py** : Here you need to spot the character, which is the only one in between the two lists.
 The lists are created using random and string libraries.

+**Birthday_Paradox.py**: Here, we are randomly generating the birth date and birth month of unknown persons and inserting it into the list.
+After the insertion, we are checking if any two or more persons are having the same birth date and birth month.
+If they have any common birthdays then we are displaying it and if they do not then we are displaying the other.